2025 Men's Hockey Africa Cup of Nations

 The 2025 Men's Hockey Africa Cup of Nations was the 12th edition of the Men's Hockey Africa Cup of Nations, the quadrennial international men's field hockey championship of Africa organised by the African Hockey Federation.
-In March 2025 it was announced that the tournament would be held alongside the women's tournament in Ismailia, Egypt from 11 to 18 October 2025.
+The tournament was held alongside the women's tournament in Ismailia, Egypt from 11 to 18 October 2025.

 South Africa, as the winner, qualified for the 2026 Men's FIH Hockey World Cup.

 Qualification

 The top two highest-ranked teams in the FIH World Rankings qualified directly for the tournament while the other teams had to play in the regional qualifiers.
 The top two teams from each of the regional qualifiers qualified for the tournament.
 The three regions were North-East Africa, North-West Africa, and Central-South Africa.

 Highlighted are the countries that are participating in the 2025 Men's Hockey Africa Cup of Nations.